Security-Onion-Solutions/securityonion-docs/installation.rst

 .. tip::

-  For most use cases, We recommend using our Security Onion ISO image as it's the quickest and easiest method.
+  For most use cases, we recommend using our Security Onion ISO image as it's the quickest and easiest method.

 Installation using Security Onion ISO Image
 -------------------------------------------